-For this shoot I used my Nikon D800 and 85mm F1.4 lens at F2, ISO 100, and the shutter speed accordingly with the light conditions.
+For this photo I used my Nikon D800, 85mm F1.4 lens at f2 1/125 sec and ISO 200, the flash is set to the minimum power.

 The time has finally come.
 It took me a while before I started to think about nude photos.
 I knew from the beginning that I don’t want it to look like most nudes we can see on the internet these days.
 However I felt it that it was definitely going to happen outdoors… This summer Anna texted me that she’s interested in working with me and honestly I wasn’t too sure yet what I was going to do.
 Eventually we got in touch again after summer and finally last week we got a date… We went to Devil’s Glen and found this little spot with plenty of moss and old dead trees… That was it!
 Fair play to the model for withstanding my request going through those bushes and wet grass ❤ Although it was a nice day the temperatures weren’t to friendly for getting nude, and not even single complain from model!!!

 For this photoshoot I used my nikon D800 accompanied by 85mm F1.4 and 50mm F1.4 due to quite space to operate.
 The setting was between F2 – 2.8, ISO200 and 1/200 sec.

 The same time every year we are allowed to put on some crazy outfit go out and nobody will say that you are mad 🙂 Although where I come from we had not have Halloween.
 Pretty quickly I liked this custom and each year I’m looking forward to seeing those costumes 😀 in a search of new inspiration.

 The other part of that day is that my Alina just loves Halloween and she talks about her costume for most of the year 🙂 Even more fun for me.
 Anyway, hope you all have a great fun and in case some of you don’t celebrate this day I hope you still have an amazing day and your weekend was also full of fun. ❤